kifbv/basker/src/post2.md

----
-title: Basker Readme file (example)
-description: Readme file from the project's repo
-date: 2025-04-03
----

 # 🌟 Basker - A Minimalist Static Site Generator 🌟

 ## 📝 Overview

 Basker is a lightweight static site generator that converts Markdown files into a beautifully styled website using the Catppuccin color theme.
 It's perfect for blogs, documentation sites, or personal websites that prioritize simplicity and readability.

+Check out the live demo at [basker.franckratier.design](https://basker.franckratier.design) to see Basker in action!

 ## ✨ Features

-- 🎨 **Beautiful Styling**: Uses the Catppuccin color palette (both Latte and Mocha themes)
-- 🌓 **Dark/Light Mode Toggle**: Switch between themes with a click
+- 🌓 **Dark/Light Mode Toggle**: Switch between Catppuccin Latte & Mocha themes with a click
 - 📱 **Responsive Design**: Looks great on mobile, tablet, and desktop
 - 🔤 **Google Fonts**: Uses Cinzel for headings and Fauna One for body text
 - 📅 **Automatic Date Handling**: Sorts posts by date and displays them nicely